 Windows Event Logs

-Win Sentry includes the Windows event logs event source.
+SQL Sentry includes the Windows event logs event source for Windows targets.
 The monitoring of the Application, Security, and System event logs is supported.
 When you monitor a Windows instance the Application and System logs are initially watched.
 If you'd like to monitor the Security log, select Watch Windows Event Log from the Security node's context menu.

 The Windows event logs History Filter can be accessed in the Settings pane as follows: